Hammock Zipper Location: How Do You Spin?

 Now that the science is out of the way, and regardless of the tradeoffs of the two different zipper placements, what is your preferred location for a side zipper?

-21 thoughts on “Hammock Zipper Location: How Do You Spin?”
+21 responses to “Hammock Zipper Location: How Do You Spin?”

 Also, with the zipper on the head side, that means the opening is closer to my arms thus giving me a better reach to adjust my under quilt if necessary.